typedb-osi/typedb-cti/README.md

 Once the data is loaded, these queries can be used to explore the data.

-1. *Find all the attack patterns used by the Malware "FakeSpy"*:
+1. What are the attack patterns used by the malware "FakeSpy"?
 ```
 match
 $malware isa malware, has name "FakeSpy";